 3. Krk, Croatia

-There are countless islands with crystal clear water and picturesque beaches in Croatia.
+There are countless islands with crystal clear water and picturesque beaches in this gem from Eastern Europe.
 Croatia’s stunning Kvarner Bay in the northern Adriatic Sea is home to many smaller bays.

 Besides the scenic beaches, the Adriatic sea‘s largest island, Krk offers ancient Croatian culture too.
 It has thousand-year-old cities and rural villages alongside lively bars & restaurants.